Department of DPT

 Department of Optometry & Orthoptics

-Prospectus and Admission forms will be available at college campus on cash payment of Rs: 500/-
+Prospectus and Admission forms are available at college campus on cash payment of Rs: 1500/-

 For further information contact